 As part of the employment-based Green Card process, an employer must generally secure an approved permanent labor certification from the U.S. Department of Labor (DOL).
 Once this has been done, the U.S. based employer can file an immigrant petition with U.S. Citizenship and Immigration Services (USCIS).

-The DOL issues permanent labor certifications through a process called the PERM labor certification process.
+The DOL issues permanent labor certifications through PERM labor certification process.

 1. What Is PERM Labor Certification Process?